rossant/galry/README.md

   * You should see three overlayed random signals.
 You can navigate with the mouse and the keyboard.
 Press `H` to see all available actions.

-**Note to Linux users**: a crash (segmentation fault) has been reported with Ubuntu and some versions of PySide.
+**Note for Linux users**: a crash (segmentation fault) has been reported with Ubuntu and some versions of PySide.
 If you have this problem, you can try to update PySide to version >= 1.1.1 where this crash appears to be resolved.
+This version is available on Ubuntu 12.10, and Ubuntu 12.04 on Personal Package Archives (PPA).
 In addition, a work-around for Galry is on its way.